 Underground WW2 tunnel

-Let us take you visit the WW2 underground tunnels that were used as shelters.
-There you will learn more about the life during the communist era in Zagreb.
+Let us take you on a visit to the WW2 underground tunnels that were used as shelters.
+There you will learn more about life during the communist era in Zagreb..

-We will take you to the authentic basement that was used as a shelter during the air raids on Zagreb on 1991 and 1995.
-There, you will have a short presentation about the happenings throughout Croatia during the turbulent years of Homeland War.
+We will take you to the authentic basement that was used as a shelter during the air raids on Zagreb in 1991 and 1995.
+There, you will be given a short presentation about the events during the turbulent years of the Homeland War.

 More about this tour

 The Croatian Homeland War Tour is a 2.5-hour journey through most of the 20th century history of Croatia and the surrounding region.
-Starting with the World War II, the tour provides an insight into the situation in Croatia with a special emphasis on the fascist Independent State of Croatia and the antifascist resistance movement.
+Starting with World War II, the tour provides an insight into the situation in Croatia with a special emphasis on the fascist Independent State of Croatia and the antifascist resistance movement.

-As the war ends communist Yugoslavia is founded, with Josip Broz Tito as the leader and Croatia as one of the six federal republics for the next couple of decades.
-Yugoslavia's domestic policy and foreign affairs are presented, with Tito, as an influential politician of the time, in charge.
-After Tito's death, the collapse of Yugoslavia starts concluding with a series of brutal wars in the 1990s.
-Croatia finds it's way to independence and democracy through the Homeland War, consequences of which can be felt in many ways until the present day.
+After the end of the war, communist Yugoslavia is founded, with Josip Broz Tito as the leader and Croatia being one of 6 federal republics for the next couple of decades.
+Gain insight into Yugoslavia's domestic policy and foreign affairs as well as Tito as its leader.
+After Tito's death, the collapse of Yugoslavia is underway with a series of brutal wars in the 1990s.
+Croatia finds its way to independence and democracy through the Homeland War, the consequences of which can still be felt in many ways.

-The tour starts on the Ban Jelacic Square in front of the horseman statue.
-Multimedia provided by the licensed guide consists of maps, photos and videos which are presented in a chronological order.
-The tour visits the World War II underground tunnels built during the fascist regime and later used as a public shelter in the Homeland War.
+The tour starts on Ban Jelacic Square in front of the horseman statue.
+Multimedia provided by the licensed guide consist of maps, photos and videos which are presented in chronological order.
+The tour visits the World War II underground tunnels built during the fascist regime, which were later used as a public shelter during the Homeland War.

-Next stop is the basement where local people were hiding during the air raids in Zagreb where the presentation is given on the details of the Homeland War.
-Last stop is the Memorial Center of Bombing of Zagreb with the exhibition presenting the war in Zagreb.
-The tour ends in the Memorial Center giving the guests an opportunity to explore the exhibition in detail on their own.
+The next stop is the basement in which local people hid during the Zagreb air raids, where a presentation will be given on the details of the Homeland War.
+Our final stop is the Memorial Center of the Bombing of Zagreb* with the exhibition presenting Zagreb during the war.
+The tour ends at the Memorial Center, which gives the guests an opportunity to individually explore the exhibition in more detail.